Date: Oct-Nov 2015

 Re-Fermentation Issues

-MEMBERS ONLYLet me put on my thinking cap.
-Indeed I think you are facing a re-fermentation and I’d bet that it is due to your 1% residual sugar, but perhaps secondarily to a re-fermentation of residual malic acid in the wine.
-Free sulfur dioxide concentration diminishes in the bottle over time and after a year levels
+Let me put on my thinking cap.
+Indeed I think you are facing a re-fermentation and I’d bet that it is due to your 1% residual sugar, but perhaps secondarily to a

 Grand Champion: Dry Finish